The Theory of Economic Complexity: Introduction

-Third, these results also provide a mean to interpret the structure of the networks of related activities, such as the product space~\cite{hidalgo_product_2007}, industry space~\cite{neffke_how_2011}, or research space~\cite{guevara_research_2016}.
-These networks have been used extensively to model path dependencies and generate measures of export or employment potential~\cite{hidalgo_principle_2018,kogler_mapping_2015,guevara_research_2016,neffke_how_2011,jara-figueroa_role_2018,neffke_skill_2013,jun_bilateral_2019,hidalgo_economic_2021,farinha_what_2019,balland2016dynamics,boschma_emergence_2013,farinha_what_2019-1,chen_inter-industry_2017,ferrarini_product_2015}.
+Third, these results also provide a means to interpret the structure of the networks of related activities, such as the product space~\cite{hidalgo_product_2007}, industry space~\cite{neffke_how_2011}, or research space~\cite{guevara_research_2016}.
+These networks have been used extensively to model path dependencies and generate measures of export or employment potential~\cite{hidalgo_principle_2018,kogler_mapping_2015,guevara_research_2016,neffke_how_2011,jara-figueroa_role_2018,neffke_skill_2013,jun_bilateral_2019,hidalgo_economic_2021,farinha_what_2019,balland2016dynamics,boschma_emergence_2013,farinha_what_2019-1,chen_inter-industry_2017,ferrarini_product_2015,alabdulkareem_unpacking_2018}.
 Yet, the structure of these networks differs depending on the data used to generate them.
-For instance, product space networks derived from exports data, are known to have a core composed of densely interconnected activities with are high in complexity~\cite{hidalgo_product_2007}.
-Research spaces, connecting academic fields based on citations~\cite{borner_design_2012} or co-authorships~\cite{guevara_research_2016}, follow a ring structure, with fields connected with a few neighbors and without a clear center\footnote{In simple, the ring: medicine, biology, chemistry, physics, computer science and math, economics, cognitive science, neuroscience, and back to medicine}.
-While these differences in structure are self-evident, we hitherto lack a way to explain them based on the mechanics of a model.
-Here, we show how to generate these structures by changing the shape of the capability endowment matrices.\\
+For instance, networks derived from co-export data, are known to have a dense core of complex products surrounded by a periphery of low complexity products ~\cite{hidalgo_product_2007}.
+Networks connecting research fields, by citations~\cite{borner_design_2012} or co-authorships~\cite{guevara_research_2016}, follow a ring structure, where fields are connected to a few neighbors and the network lacks a clear center.\footnote{In simple, the ring is: medicine, biology, chemistry, physics, computer science and math, economics, cognitive science, neuroscience, and back to medicine.}.
+While these differences in structure are self-evident, we hitherto lacked a mechanistic model to explain them.
+Here, we show how to generate network structures that resemble those observed in the empirical literature by changing the shape of the capability matrices.\\